 Since most of us can’t afford tickets to the big game, having friends over for a Super Bowl party is the next best thing.
 But even that can get expensive, especially if you have a lot of friends who are football fans.
-Whether you’re rooting for the Broncos or the Seahawks, here are some tips that can help save you some money on your game day party:
+Whether you’re rooting for the Patriots or the Seahawks, here are some tips that can help save you some money on your game day party:

 - Enlist a co-host.
 Having a friend help with the party will not only save you money, but will also save you time.
 Choose the house with the most seating and divvy up the costs for food and other party essentials.
 You can also divide the chores so you’re only doing half the work.